 A formal request to be a cooperating agency on the Project was submitted to SITLA on August 25, 2020, and the determination of effect to cultural and historic resources for the Project was sent to SITLA on September 9, 2020 (Appendix A).
-SITLA was also invited to comment on the Project during the scoping period.
-At the issuance of this report, a response has not been received from SITLA.
-Consultation with SITLA will continue during the Draft Plan-EA review period, and the results will be documented in the Final Plan-EA.
+SITLA was also invited to comment on the Project during the scoping period, but no comment was received.
+SITLA was invited to review and comment on the Draft Plan-EA during the open comment period, but no comment was received.